-[Provide new water meter as specified in section 251104]
+[Provide new water meter as specified in section 251104.]

-[Contractor shall arrange with the water service provider to obtain a gas contact pulse for each gas meter serving the facility.
-Contractor is required to obtain the K-Factor of the meter pulses from the utility supplier.]
+[Arrange with the water service provider to obtain a gas contact pulse for each gas meter serving the facility.
+Obtain the K-Factor of the meter pulses from the utility supplier.]

 Provide for each water meter an accumulation of the total water consumption and a calculation of the 15 minute water demand use.